neuronsimulator/nrn/docs/cmake_doc/options.rst

 NRN_NMODL_CXX_FLAGS:STRING=""
 -----------------------------
-  If options are given for flavoured compilation on specific cpu (as KNL node), they should be avoided for tools runned locally during build phase.
+  Compiler flag to build tools like nocmodl, modlunit.

-  This is the option for that.
+  In cluster environment with different architecture of login node and compute node, we need to compile tools like nocmodl and modlunit with different compiler options to run them on login/build nodes.
+This option appends provided flags to CMAKE_CXX_FLAGS.

-  Example with intel compiler for using AVX512 instructions:
+  For example, with intel compiler compiling NEURON for KNL but building on a Skylake node:
   .. code-block::

-    -DCMAKE_CXX_FLAGS="-xMIC-AVX512" -DNRN_NMODL_CXX_FLAGS="-XHost"
+    -DCMAKE_BUILD_TYPE=Custom -DCMAKE_CXX_FLAGS="-xMIC-AVX512" -DNRN_NMODL_CXX_FLAGS="-XHost"

 Readline_ROOT_DIR:PATH=/usr
 ---------------------------